SEIR-0911/project_2/README.md

 This second project will be your first adventure into **building a full-stack application.** You'll be **building a Node/Express/MongoDB app** from the ground up yourself.

-This is exciting and by the end of this unit we will have given you the all of the tools needed to build your app.

 You get to decide what you want to build - as long as it meets the technical requirements outlined below.